pronovic/vplan/README.md

 ```

 Once a plan is enabled, rules will be written immediately into the SmartThings
 infrastructure, and your plan will be operational.

+The plan is implemented underneath by SmartThings rules, and is not dependent
+on the vplan daemon.
+So, even if you stop the daemon or shut it off, the plan
+will continue to execute.
+However, there won't be any daily variations in the
+trigger times, because the daemon is not around to make those changes.

 See other plan commands using `vplan plan --help`.
 In particular, you may want
 to use the `test` command to confirm that your various device groups are